bouligo/cuterecon/README.md

 - *ports_associations* : tell which program can be used on which network port
 - *autorun* : specifies which program on which port should be launched automatically upon discovery
 - *user_prefs* : options should be self-explanatory
+- "user_variables" : variables to be replaced automatically in commands
+- "snippets" : pieces of codes often used
+- "screenshots" : settings for the screenshot module

 ### core_binaries